sandeshkatakam/sandeshkatakam.github.io/_posts/2022-02-09-TensorFlow-Fundamentals.md

-4. Multiply the two tensors you created in 3 using matrix multiplication.
+  Multiply the two tensors you created above using matrix multiplication.

 ```python